-- (c)(d) a political contribution otherwise reported by law, in the case of members running for office; - (d)(e) services provided without compensation by persons volunteering their time; - (e)(f) a suitable memento of a function honouring the member; - (f)(g) food, lodging, transportation and entertainment provided by provincial, regional and local governments or political subdivisions of them, by the federal government or by a foreign government within a foreign country, or by a conference, seminar or event organizer where the member is either speaking or attending in an official capacity.
-For the purposes of this exception, "official capacity" refers to attendance in a ceremonial, presentational or representational role on behalf of the Board or where the DDSB has authorized the member to attend on behalf of the organization; - (g)(h) food and beverages consumed at banquets, receptions or similar events, if: - (i) attendance serves a legitimate business purpose; - (ii) the person extending the invitation or a representative of the organization is in attendance; and - (iii) the value is reasonable and the invitations infrequent; - (h)(i) communication to the offices of a member, including newspapers and periodicals; and, - (i)(j) no Trustee shall accept a gift from any person or entity that has dealings with the Board if a reasonable person might conclude that the gift could influence the Trustee when performing his or her duties to the Board.
+- f) food, lodging, transportation and entertainment provided by provincial, regional and local governments or political subdivisions of them, by the federal government or by a foreign government within a foreign country, or by a conference, seminar or event organizer where the member is either speaking or attending in an official capacity.
+For the purposes of this exception, "official capacity" refers to attendance in a ceremonial, presentational or representational role on behalf of the Board or where the DDSB has authorized the member to attend on behalf of the organization; - g) food and beverages consumed at banquets, receptions or similar events, if: - i. attendance serves a legitimate business purpose; - ii. the person extending the invitation or a representative of the organization is in attendance; and - iii. the value is reasonable and the invitations infrequent; - h) communication to the offices of a member, including newspapers and periodicals; and, - i) no Trustee shall accept a gift from any person or entity that has dealings with the Board if a reasonable person might conclude that the gift could influence the Trustee when performing his or her duties to the Board.
 Any gifts received shall be reported to the Chair of the Board. - 6.32 An invitation to attend a function where the invitation is connected directly with the performance of a Member's duties of office (i.e. for which the Trustees has a ceremonial, presentational or representational official role) is not considered by this Code of Conduct, to be a gift.
 This type of attendance is considered to be fulfillment of official public duties.